Rockets hit south Beirut after Hezbollah vows Syria victory

 But another Syrian rebel, Ammar al-Wawi, told Lebanon's LBC Television the attack was a warning to authorities in Beirut to restrain Hezbollah.
 "In coming days we will do more than this.
 This is a warning to Hezbollah and the Lebanese government to keep Hezbollah's hands off Syria," he said.

-Hezbollah leader Sayyed Hassan Nasrallah had declared on Saturday night that his heavily armed fighters were committed to the conflict against what he called radical Sunni Islamist rebels in Syria, whatever the cost.
+Hezbollah leader Sayyed Hassan Nasrallah had declared on Saturday night that his thousands of fighters were committed to the conflict against what he called radical Sunni Islamist rebels in Syria, whatever the cost.

 "We will continue to the end of the road.
 We accept this responsibility and will accept all sacrifices and expected consequences of this position," he said in a televised speech on Saturday evening.
 "We will be the ones who bring victory."